Antwerp is a center of culture, art, history, and diamonds. Those are probably the connotations you've heard of this city

 Time spent there: 30 minutes to 1.5 hours (just views vs. exhibits too)

-Continue on to Museum aan de Stroom, known also as MAS.
-It’s a museum in a superb building that opened its doors pretty recently, in 2011.
+The Museum aan de Stroom, known also as MAS, is a museum in a cool building that opened its doors pretty recently, in 2011.
 Compared to other monuments in Antwerp, it's one of the youngsters, but it ain't no underdog!
-It swiftly became one of the most visited and known Antwerp places to visit, that I happen to be very fond of too.
+It swiftly became one of the most visited places in Antwerp that I happen to be very fond of too.

 MAS offers exhibitions, both permanent and temporary, with diverse collections.
 You can see Belgian art, learn about the history and culture of Antwerp, covering everything from the city's role in global trade to its artistic and cultural heritage.

-In case the exhibitions are not exactly your pint of beer—you see what I did there—you should visit MAS anyways.
-You can explore the 10 floors of the museum for free, comparing the views of the city on every one of them.
+In case exhibitions are not exactly your pint of beer, you should visit MAS anyways.
+Exploring the 10 floors of the museum is one of the best free things to do in Antwerp, comparing the views of the city on every one of them.
 You need a ticket only to enter the exhibitions.

 Just wait until you get to the roof—you can see all of Antwerp from there!
 But don’t just stare out into the distance and focus on the ground in front of MAS—look for the hidden artwork in the shape of a skull.
 Cool right?
 I mean, it's not exactly Nasca Lines in Peru, but who am I to judge.
-And also, do you still remember the legend?
+And also, do you still remember the legend I explained earlier in this article?
 Then check out the façade of MAS and do a high five with the small hands!

 Het Steen fortress